benjGam/Response-Normalizer/README.md

   - [ ] Improve Corrective
 - [ ] **Improve Configuration**
   - [ ] Add way to configure how query params should be joined
+  - [ ] Add way to apply specific rule on query params (As 'uuid' should be uppered or lowered or also being replace by a total different thing like 'Universally Unique Identifer' or that kind of stuff)
 - [ ] **Normalize ORM errors**
   - [ ] Conceptualize way to get ORM without any changes from end user
   - [ ] Add Configuration to enable it or not